Going to a cemetery might not be at the top of your list of things to see when visiting a new place.

 I decided to go on a day that just finished raining.

-I was in there for 3 hours walking around, taking pictures and I still didn’t make it through the entire place.
+I was in there for 3 hours and I still didn’t make it through the entire place.

-During my time in there I might have only come across 6 other people in the whole cemetery.
+During that time I might have only come across 6 other people in the whole place.

 The cemetery is free to enter and the hours vary depending on the time of the year.

-If you want to see the best kept area of the cemetery with the largest statues, most impressive tombs and monuments then you take the main road that goes straight through at the entrance.
+To see the best kept area of the cemetery take the main road that goes straight through from the entrance.

 That’s where most of the famous Hungarians are laid to rest.